microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Microsoft.Graph.Beta.Identity.DirectoryManagement.md

 ### [Get-MgBetaAdminPeoplePronoun](Get-MgBetaAdminPeoplePronoun.md)
 Get the properties of the pronounsSettings resource for an organization.
 For more information on settings to manage pronouns support, see Manage pronouns settings for an organization using the Microsoft Graph API.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaContact](Get-MgBetaContact.md)
 Get the properties and relationships of an organizational contact object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaContactById](Get-MgBetaContactById.md)
 Return the directory objects specified in a list of IDs.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is available in the following national cloud deployments.

 ### [Get-MgBetaContactCount](Get-MgBetaContactCount.md)
 Get the number of the resource